Baron Forecast Modeling: Innovation and Integration for Decision-Support

 By John McHenry, Baron Chief Scientist

 Providing decision support for a wide range of weather-sensitive societal and economic sectors is a vital part of the critical weather intelligence that Baron offers customers.
-The technology and ability to address real-time, nowcast, and forecast scale problems using multi-scale, multi-model, multi-method decision support systems is crucial to mitigating both economic and personal safety threats, a core component of Baron’s global mission.
-This overview article considers the wide variety of forecast technologies that are broadly classified under decision support, and documents representative use cases in which operational Baron DSS systems have provided actionable guidance.
+The technology and ability to address real-time, nowcast, and forecast scale problems using multi-scale, multi-model, multi-method decision support systems are crucial to mitigating economic and personal safety threats, a core component of Baron’s global mission.
+This overview article considers the wide variety of forecast technologies broadly classified under decision support and documents representative use cases in which operational Baron DSS systems have provided actionable guidance.

-Before discussing the technology itself, it is worthwhile to note that none of Baron’s DSS forecast technology is considered to be “off-the-shelf.”
+Before discussing the technology, it is worthwhile to note that none of Baron’s DSS forecast technology is considered “off-the-shelf.”
 Baron takes a customer-oriented approach, first determining the customer’s needs, requirements, and desires.
-It then builds a solution around the customer’s own context: what they need in order to utilize and disseminate the critical weather intelligence derived from a Baron DSS.
-While Baron has over 100 person years of experience in developing and deploying model-based DSS forecast systems, the company is accustomed to working with customer-preferred models as well.
-This is often the best approach, because many customers already have knowledge and experience around their local modeling systems but may not have the ability or resources to integrate them into the operational DSS that is lacking.
+It then builds a solution around the customer’s context: what they need to utilize and disseminate the critical weather intelligence derived from a Baron DSS.
+While Baron has over 100 person-years of experience in developing and deploying model-based DSS forecast systems, the company is accustomed to working with customer-preferred models as well.
+This is often the best approach because many customers already have knowledge and experience around their local modeling systems but may not have the ability or resources to integrate them into the operational DSS, which is lacking.
 Baron thus brings to the table the eagerness to both “work-in-context” and to provide its own highly sophisticated modeling solutions when and where needed.

 Figure 1.